bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     hover_tool.formatters = { "@{close date}": "datetime"}

-Formatters may also be supplied for "special variables" such as ``"$x"``:
+You can also supply formatters for "special variables" such as ``"$x"``:

 .. code-block:: python

     hover_tool.formatters = { "$x": "datetime"}

-If no formatter is specified for a column name, the default ``"numeral"`` formatter is assumed.
+If a formatter is not specified for a column name, the default ``"numeral"`` formatter is assumed.

 Note that format specifications are also compatible with column names that have spaces.
 For example, ``@{adjusted close}{($ 0.00 a)}`` applies a format to a column named "adjusted close".

-The example code below shows explicitly configuring a ``HoverTool`` with different formatters for different fields:
+The example code below configures a ``HoverTool`` with different formatters for different fields:

 .. code-block:: python